martinRenou/pysfml11/README.md

 ## Status

-`pysfml11` is under development and not yet usable.
+`pysfml11` is under development and not yet finished.
+Basic operations are implemented, but the full API is not there yet.
 Contributions are very welcome!

 ## License